HerrmannM/paper-2021-EAPElasticDist/subsequence/README.md

 This will create a DATASETS directory, download and unzip the datasets.
 You can inspect the script to see how it works.
-It's weird because the datasets are stored on a google drive, different download techniques are required depending on their size... yup!
+(It's weird because the datasets are stored on a google drive, different download techniques are required depending on their size... )
 Last but not least, the PPG datasets link is not a zip, so every queries and data are individually downloaded.

 To compile a executable, navigate to its directory and launch make,